rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>
 	> One of the great features of WA SQL Database is its built-in security.
 Firewall rules help protect your data by preventing all access to your server until you specify which computers have permission.
 	>
-	>Firewall rules grant access based on originating IP addresses of each request.
+	>Firewall rules grant access based on the originating IP addresses of each request.
 	>
 	> Let's save the changes.